wdas/unf/doc/sphinx/introduction.rst

 While bringing such features directly into the :term:`Usd` API has been considered (see `prototype
 <https://github.com/wdas/USD/compare/release...prototype-transaction>`_),
-ensuring that USD notices such as `ObjectsChanged <UsdNotice::ObjectsChanged>`_ or `LayerMutingChanged <UsdNotice::LayerMutingChanged>`_ own their data instead of referencing it from stage would have added an overhead which would have degraded the performance for client not interested with this feature.
+ensuring that USD notices such as `UsdNotice::ObjectsChanged`_ or `UsdNotice::LayerMutingChanged`_ own their data instead of referencing it from stage would have added an overhead which would have degraded the performance for client not interested with this feature.